-According to the other viewpoint, the early Filipinos were not passive recipients of cultures but also
+According to the other viewpoint, the early Filipinos were not passive recipients of cultures but also Moreover, by the time the Spaniards came to the

 active transmitters and synthethizers of them.
 For example, comparative studies of Pacific cultures show that some of the inhabitants of